drug-design/course/docs/chapters/molecular-similarity.md

 ### Validation and Information Content of Descriptors

-While a multitude of molecular descriptors is available, one should make sure that they actually capture relevant information and are able to reliably make predictions.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/validation-information-content-descriptors-772dd9fe'><i class='fa fa-play' aria-hidden='true'></i></button>While a multitude of molecular descriptors is available, one should make sure that they actually capture relevant information and are able to reliably make predictions.
 For virtual screening and also QSAR as well there are several standard datasets available.
 But do not overestimate the information content of seemingly sophisticated descriptors, since performance depends enormously on the property of interest and the particular class of molecules.
 Recently it has been shown that even today's best descriptors do not perform much better than if one just counts atoms on one of the benchmark virtual screening datasets.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[QSAR]: Quantitative Structure Activity Relationships (QSAR) - Mathematical equation linking chemical structure and biological activity for a series of compounds.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer